openedx/edx-documentation/en_us/install_operations/source/configuration/enable_badging.rst

 #.
 In ``lms.yml``, set the values for the following parameters.

-   * ``BADGR_API_TOKEN``: A string containing the API token for the Badgr superuser account.
-Obtain the token from the /v1/user/auth-token page while logged in to the API as the superuser.
+   * ``BADGR_USERNAME``: The username connected to your Issuer App in Badgr.org or in your installation of Badgr Server.
+This will be used to create OAuth2 tokens.

+   * ``BADGR_PASSWORD``: The password connected to your Issuer App in Badgr.org or in your installation of Badgr Server.
+This will be used to create OAuth2 tokens.

+   * ``BADGR_TOKENS_CACHE_KEY``: The cache key for Badgr API tokens.
+Once created, the tokens will be stored in cache and can be retrieved using this key.

    * ``BADGR_BASE_URL``: A string containing the base URL for Badgr Server.
-The Badgr Server must be installed at a publicly accessible IP address.
+     If you are running your own installation, the Badgr Server must be installed at a publicly accessible IP address.
+If you have registered an Issuer App with Badgr.org, this will be provided for you.

    * ``BADGR_ISSUER_SLUG``: A string that is the slug for the Badgr issuer.
      The slug can be obtained from the URL of the Badgr Server page that